emard/filament-sensor/README.md

 Sensor used is SS495A, analog rail-to-rail output with high sensitivity 3 mV/Gauss = 30 V/Tesla.
-Bipolar sensor with digital output like SS411P or AH3377 could be used too but I haven't tried it.
+Digital output sensor could be used too but I haven't tried them yet.
+For example SS411P with bipolar triggering in range of +50/-50 Gauss or AH3377 with unipolar triggering in range of +115/+90 Gauss.
 Different sensor may need adjustment, experiment with its position along the channel, in case of false runout, reduce the X parameter in steps of 0.1: